 I played that song with zero mistakes.

-I wish I had a recording of it because I'd like to know now if it sounded as great as I felt!
 All I knew at the time, and now, was that my fingers had extra help that night.
 I felt it!
 I was given extra help, after all I could do on my own.

 As a mom, a wife, a friend, a daughter, a sister, a teacher and an individual, I fail everyday.
 I disappoint people.
 I hurt feelings.
 I am selfish.
 I let people down.
 I get tired.
 I want to give up.
 I fear what I'm doing to my children!
 But I clearly understand the principle of giving all I have, and allowing the grace of God to make up the difference.
 Admittedly, as a Latter-day Saint woman, there is a high expectation that often times feels so far out of my reach.
 Its no wonder that so many LDS women suffer from depression and feelings of inadequacy!
 But I have learned that those feelings do not come from God!
 It is not His way.
 I am sad for those who do not yet understand this principle.
 I am sad for those who feel that its too late to try, that they aren't worth it or that too much is required of them.
 The Lord's mercy is real and available to everyone...always.